Jonathan2251/lbd/source/gpu.rst

 simultaneously.
 Or Any language that allows the code running on the CPU to poll a GPU shader for return values, can create a GPGPU framework [#gpgpuwiki]_.

-The following is a CUDA example to run large data in array on GPU [#kudaex]_ as follows,
+The following is a CUDA example to run large data in array on GPU [#cudaex]_ as follows,

 .. code-block:: c++